AdobeDocs/experience-manager-forms-cloud-service.en/help/forms-groups-privileges-tasks.md

 You can [create groups](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/accessing/aem-users-groups-and-permissions.html#accessing) and assign policies and [users](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/accessing/aem-users-groups-and-permissions.html#accessing) to the groups.
 These policies control permissions of the users that are part of the group.

-Once you setup AEM Forms as a Cloud Service, the groups listed in the below table, such as forms-users and forms-power-user, are automatically available for assignment:
+Once you setup [!DNL AEM Forms] as a [!DNL Cloud Service], the groups listed in the below table, such as forms-users and forms-power-user, are automatically available for assignment:

 <table>
  <tbody>